 When it comes to RV extended warranties, some of these are less expensive and have more inclusion than others.
 If this idea sounds like a winner for you, then choose a policy that fits your budget and includes a deductible that also makes sense.
 If you choose wisely, you may find a policy that not only covers repair costs but even pays for itself with increased resale value in later years!

 How Do I Get an RV Inspection?

 If you are only interested in a warranty inspection to qualify the unit for an extended service contract, simply allow scheduling of the RV inspection when it is convenient for you and the seller.
-You’ll pay for the inspection up front and this fee will be applied towards the purchase of the extended service contract.
+You’ll pay for the inspection up front, and this fee may be able to be applied towards the purchase of the extended service contract.